 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09").
-ASU 2023-09 requires entities to provide additional information in their tax rate reconciliation and additional disclosures about income taxes paid by jurisdiction.
+ASU 2023-09 requires public entities to provide additional information in their tax rate reconciliation and additional disclosures about income taxes paid by jurisdiction.
 ASU 2023-09 is effective on a prospective basis for annual periods beginning after December 15, 2024.
 Early adoption is also permitted for annual financial statements that have not yet been issued or made available for issuance.
 The Company is evaluating the impact of adopting ASU 2023-09 on its consolidated financial statements income tax disclosures.

-The Company has evaluated other recently issued accounting pronouncements and does not currently believe that any of these pronouncements will have a material impact on its condensed consolidated financial statements and related disclosures.
+The Company has evaluated other recently issued accounting pronouncements and does not currently believe that any of these pronouncements will have a material impact on its consolidated financial statements and related disclosures.

-2. Net Income (Loss) Loss per Share and Anti-dilutive Securities
+2. Net Loss per Share and Anti-dilutive Securities

-Basic net income (loss) per share is computed by dividing the net income (loss) attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding for the period, excluding shares subject to repurchase and without consideration of potentially dilutive securities.
-Diluted net income (loss) per share is computed by giving effect to all potentially dilutive ordinary shares increasing the weighted-average number of shares outstanding for the period, which primarily consist of instruments potential ordinary shares determined using the treasury stock method.
-Potential ordinary shares include outstanding share options, ordinary shares expected to be issued and outstanding under the Company's equity incentive and employee share purchase plans.
-Ordinary plan ("ESPP"), restricted share equivalents units ("RSUs"), and performance-contingent RSUs for which the performance or market vesting conditions have been deemed probable.
-Performance-contingent RSUs with performance or market vesting conditions that have been deemed not probable as of the end of the period are excluded from the computation in periods in which they have an anti-dilutive effect unless the consideration of any one of them gives a dilutive effect. diluted net loss per share computation.
+Basic net loss per share is computed by dividing net loss by the weighted-average number of shares outstanding during the period.
+Diluted net loss per share is computed by increasing the weighted-average number of shares outstanding for the dilutive effect of potential ordinary shares determined using the treasury stock method.
+Potential ordinary shares include outstanding options to purchase ordinary shares, ordinary shares expected to be issued under the Company's employee share purchase plan ("ESPP"), restricted share units ("RSUs"), and performance-contingent RSUs ("PSUs") for which the performance vesting conditions have been deemed probable.
+PSUs with performance vesting conditions that have been deemed not probable as of the end of the period are not included in the diluted net loss per share computation.
+Furthermore, PSUs with market vesting conditions, to which market conditions have not been met as of the end of the period, are also not included in the dilutive net loss per share computation.